 Founded in 1886, Bramhall has a long history of combining competitive cricket in a friendly atmosphere, with our ground now situated at Church Lane, one of the County’s prettiest grounds.
 We are located on the Greater Manchester/Cheshire border and are easily accessible from Manchester and the region’s major towns and villages.

 As a proud holder of the ECB Clubmark stamp, we have thriving senior and junior sections that are backed up by a committed group of coaches and excellent practice and playing facilities.

-In 2014, we’ll have four weekend senior sides, 1 midweek veterans side and more than half a dozen junior teams from the Under 9 age group upwards.
+In 2015, we have four weekend senior sides, 1 midweek veterans side and more than half a dozen junior teams from the Under 9 age group upwards.

 Our clubhouse is a popular venue for private and public functions and we host junior & senior County and private hire fixtures during the season.
 For all membership, playing and function enquiries, please contact email@example.com in the first instance.